-n the late 19th and early 20th centuries, “patent medicine” became very popular for a variety of aches, ailments, and diseases.
-Often sold by traveling sales people in what became known as “medicine shows,” these many decoctions were often sold with colorful names and even more colorful claims.
+In the late 19th and early 20th centuries, “patent medicine” became very popular for a variety of aches, ailments, and diseases.
+Often sold by traveling salespeople in what became known as “medicine shows,” these many decoctions had colorful names and even more colorful claims.
 Despite the name, “patent medicine,” these elixirs and tonics were rarely patented, with the exception of a few including Castoria, and instead were often trademarked.
 In fact, chemical patents did not come into use in the United States until 1925.

 Also called “proprietary medicines,” these elixirs and tonics originated in England and were manufactured under grants, or “patents of royal favor,” to those who provided medicine to the Royal Family, hence, the name.
 In the 18th century, these medicines began to be exported to America and were sold by a variety of merchants, including grocers, goldsmiths, drugstores, and even postmasters.

 Flourishing in the United States from the start, by the middle of the 19th century, the manufacture of patent medicines was a major industry in America.